shubham1chawla/the-strategists-remastered/predictions/README.md

 The Predictions API of _The Strategists_ require you to have the following directories, accessible through _Docker_ volumes.
 These directories are -

-- Predictions data directory containing `CSV` files for training the predictions model.
+- History data directory containing `JSONL` files or legacy predictions data directory containing `CSV` files for training the predictions model.
 - MLFlow tracking directory for saving metadata and machine learning models' pickle files.

 > [!IMPORTANT]
 > You may not need to manually create a directory for MLFlow, since it automatically creates one, however, you will
-> need to create a directory for predictions data, and have `CSV` files present in there for the Predictions API to
+> need to create a directory either for the history data or legacy predictions data, and have `JSONL` or `CSV` files
+> present in there, respectively, for the Predictions API to work.
-> work.
-If you don't have the predictions data to train the model, start the _StrategistsService_ with either
+> If you don't have the history or legacy predictions data to train the model, start the _StrategistsService_ with
-> predictions feature disabled, or disable the training and inferring features, while keeping the exporting of data
+> either predictions feature disabled, or disable the training and inferring features, while keeping the exporting of
-> enabled to start collecting the necessary data to train the model in the future.
-Refer to _StrategistsService_'s
-> [README](../server/README.md) to learn more about to disable predictions or use different strategies.
+> history data enabled to start collecting the necessary data to train the model in the future.
+Refer to _StrategistsService_'s [README](../server/README.md) to learn more about to disable predictions or use different
+> strategies.

 ## Setup